SimiyuVic/portfolio/README.md

 This project contains information on me
-#The websitewill contains current and future projects.
+#The website will contains current and future projects.